primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.swapresult.pricein.md

 ## SwapResult.priceIn property

- Price of the asset paid from the swap
+Price of the asset paid from the swap.

 <b>Signature:</b>